AshAvalanche/ash-docs/docs/toolkit/ash-cli/tutorials/wallet-funding.md

 The Ash CLI allows to interact with wallets and issue transactions with them on the [Primary Network](https://docs.avax.network/learn/avalanche/avalanche-platform).

 :::caution
 The Ash CLI uses **plain-text private keys** to interact with wallets. **It should never be used on the mainnet**.
-If you try do so, your command will fail with: `AvalancheNetwork error: wallet creation is not allowed on network 'mainnet'`.
+If you try do so, the command will fail with: `AvalancheNetwork error: wallet creation is not allowed on network 'mainnet'`.

-To interact with wallets on the mainnet (e.g. to create Subnets and blockchains), you should use the [Avalanche CLI](https://docs.avax.network/subnets/create-a-mainnet-subnet) that is compatible with Ledger devices.
+To interact with wallets on the mainnet (e.g. to create Subnets and blockchains), you should use the [Avalanche CLI](https://docs.avax.network/subnets/create-a-mainnet-subnet) which is compatible with Ledger devices.
 :::

 <br/>